gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 ---
-title: "My Mapping Reference Project Retrospective..."
+title: "My Mapping Reference Project Retrospective"
 date: 2020-09-02T00:33:16+10:00
-draft: true
+draft: false
 ---
-### A Python (Flask Framework), MySQL DB, ArcGIS Javascript, Ubuntu Server, Nginx, Gunicorn application running on an AWS EC2 instance
+**A Python (Flask Framework), MySQL DB, ArcGIS Javascript, Ubuntu Server, Nginx, Gunicorn application running on an AWS EC2 instance**
-#### Also previously implemented in PHP!
+**Also previously implemented in PHP!**

-**What a Reference Project is**
+**What is a Reference Project?**
 My definition of a reference project is an arbitrary complex project that *you* the developer know how to solve, and usually like solving.
 The goal is to act as a non trivial learning aide for new tech, or to push yourself to reach a new goal.